EddieKHHo/EddieKHHo.github.io/_posts/2021-05-11-Markdown-Test.md

 ```
 [0.42239909 0.15751879]
 ```
 However, the gamma and hadronic events do not seem to cluster separately on these PCs.
-A lot of hadronic events cluster on the top-left side of the plot, but the majority clusters with the gamma evetns.
+A lot of hadronic events cluster on the top-left side of the plot, but the majority clusters with the gamma events.
 ```python
 #####-----Create dataframe for plotting
 dfPC = pd.DataFrame(data = principalComponents, columns = ['principal component 1', 'principal component 2'])